pawelszydlo/papa-bot/README.md

 ###Features

 * Easy to write extensions.
-* Easy configuration through a TOML file.
+* Easy configuration through a TOML file and run time variables.
 * Things that the bot says are all in TOML files, for easy editing and l18n.
 * Flood protection.
 * Abuse protection.